-4.1.3.
+4.1.4.
 Citizen Weather Observer Program (CWOP)

 The CWOP network consists primarily of automated weather stations operated by private citizens who have either an Internet connection and/or a wireless Ham radio setup.
 Data from CWOP stations are specifically intended for use in research, education, and homeland security activities.
-Although standard meteorological elements such as temperature, precipitation, and wind are measured at all CWOP stations, station characteristics do vary, including sensor types and site exposure.
+Although meteorological elements such as temperature, precipitation, and wind are measured at all CWOP stations, station characteristics do vary, including sensor types and site exposure.

-4.1.4.
+4.1.5.
 Gaseous Pollutant Monitoring Program (GPMP)

 The GPMP network measures hourly meteorological data in support of pollutant monitoring activities.
 Measured elements include temperature, precipitation, humidity, wind, solar radiation, and surface wetness.
-These data are generally of high quality, with records extending up to two decades in length.
+These data are generally of high quality, with records extending up to 1-2 decades in length.

-4.1.5.
+4.1.6.
 National Atmospheric Deposition Program (NADP)

 The purpose of the NADP network is to monitor primarily wet deposition at selected sites around the U.S. and its territories.
-The network is a collaborative effort among several agencies including USGS and USDA.
+The network is a collaborative effort among several agencies including the U.S. Geological Survey (USGS) and USDA.
+This network includes the Mercury Deposition Network (MDN).
 Precipitation is the primary climate parameter measured at NADP sites.